loops-wg/gen-info/draft-welzl-loops-gen-info.md

 For the reverse information, we have identified:

 - one optional block 1, possibly repeated:
    - PSN being acknowledged
    - absolute time of reception for the packet acknowledged (PSN)
+   - the blob, if present, echoed back
 - one optional block 2, possibly repeated:
    - an ACK bitmap (based on PSN), always starting at a multiple of 8
    - a delta indicating the end PSN of the bitmap (actually the first PSN that is beyond it), using (Acked-PSN & ~7) + 8*(delta+1) as the end of the bitmap.
    Acked-PSN in that formula is the previous block 1 PSN seen in this